 Based on the above three problems, we have created a tool for marketers to interact with their brand identity, helping them to understand it, and implement it when creating marketing material.

-Pilcro is a tool where you can store, manage and share Brand “Artboards”.
+Pilcro is a tool where you can store, manage and share Brand “Artboards” - a brand asset management software tool.
 A Pilcro Brand Artboard contains all the brand assets you always need when pulling together on-brand marketing material.
 Logos, links, colours, fonts, key pieces of copy and then guidelines on how to use all of these assets.